Lindronics/honours_project/timelog.md

 * *2.0 hours* Successfully ran simple NN on augmented dataset.
 It appears as if visible light only performs better than VIS+LWIR.
 Further investigation is needed.
 * *3.0 hour* Started analysis section in dissertation

+### 24 Feb 2020

+* *2.0 hours* Implemented a variation of AlexNet
+* *3.0 hours* Familiarised myself with running jobs on the GPU cluster.
+Managed to run a simple classification job.